millerfield/ECT60ctrl/README.md

+## What is the ECT60ctrl ?
+The ECT60ctrl can be used to control a Rtelligent ECT60 EtherCAT servo motor driver connected to an EtherCAT master on Linux.
+It's an ncurses based application running on top of the IgH EtherLab EtherCAT master implementation on a Debian Linux like Raspberry Pi OS with a realtime kernel.
+The servo motor is driven in the CiA402 operating mode PV (profile velocity) which is used to simply apply different speeds to the servo motor.
+Additionally some parameters could be applied to optimize the performance of the drive.

 ## Prerequisits:
 Login to the target and install ethercat master from sources of [IgH master](https://gitlab.com/etherlab.org/ethercat) into filesystem.\
 Also install additional needed libraries to the target:
 ```
 sudo apt-get install libpigpio-dev libpigpio1 libncurses-dev